Syria: UK sanctions Assad allies | DW | 15.03.2021

 The fresh wave of sanctions come as Syria marks 10 years of brutal civil war.
 The sanctions target those accused of "repressing the Syrian people."

-The UK imposed fresh sanctions on six allies of Syrian President Bashar Assad on Monday, including his foreign minister.
+The UK imposed fresh sanctions on six allies of Syrian President Bashar Assad on Monday, including his foreign minister, the UK foreign office said.

 "The Assad regime has subjected the Syrian people to a decade of brutality for the temerity of demanding peaceful reform," British Foreign Secretary Dominic Raab said.